“Demolition King” Pless Jones wins more city work

 Politically Wired

-As president of the Maryland Minority Contractors Association, he engineered the hiring of former Mayor Sheila Dixon as the group’s marketing director after Dixon was forced to resign as mayor in 2010 following her corruption conviction.
+As president of the Maryland Minority Contractors Association, he engineered the hiring of former Mayor Sheila Dixon as the group’s marketing director after Dixon was forced to resign in 2010 following her corruption conviction.

 Jones’ company contributed the maximum $4,000 allowable under election laws to the 2011 campaign of Mayor Rawlings-Blake.